finiam/old-blog.finiam.com/site/blog/predictable-react-authentication-with-the-context-api.md

 ## Praise be the Context

 Authentication used to be a little tricky to handle, way back in prehistoric pre-hooks time.
 When I started learning React in 2017, using a top-level component to handle authentication or delegating it to Redux was the usual way.
-Some projects I’ve worked with just didn’t deal with it at all, just having a server-rendered login page that would only get to the React app after you provide effectively logged in.
+Some projects I’ve worked with just didn’t deal with it at all, just having a server-rendered login page that would only get to the React app after you effectively logged in.
 To be honest, I don’t really remember the exact details, so I’m just gonna skip right ahead to what I know.

 `useContext` is our new best tool here.
-I use it a ton for both complex, app-wide state management, or even on smaller multi-component APIs, like making a re-usable dropdown component. https://kentcdodds.com/blog/application-state-management-with-react Kent’s blog post is a great way to learn a bit more about the context API and how to use it effectively.
+I use it a ton for both complex, app-wide state management, or even on smaller multi-component APIs, like making a re-usable dropdown component.
+[Kent’s blog post](https://kentcdodds.com/blog/application-state-management-with-react) is a great way to learn a bit more about the context API and how to use it effectively.

 So, in order to manage authentication, we will use React’s context API to make it available for every component on the app, so you can easily implement classic login/logout/sign-up logic on your projects.